azardilis/fa_metabolism/doc/notes.md

 #### Chemical example

-## FA metabolism basics Explain the system that we try to model from
-Acetyl-CoA to FAs.
+## FA metabolism basics
+Explain the system that we try to model from Acetyl-CoA to FAs.
+Pictures etc.

 ## Basic Petri Net model

-#### Original model and reduced order model Assumptions made for
+#### Original model and reduced order model
+Assumptions made for
 reduced order model etc.

-#### Reduced order model as a series of Bernoulli trials # The Data
+#### Reduced order model as a series of Bernoulli trials

-##### Point estimation of parameters From Data to point estimates of
+##### Point estimation of parameters
+From Data to point estimates of the success probabilities.

-the success probabilities.  ##### An exact likelihood function and parameter distributions Explain the likelihood function for the system and give results of MCMC for success probabilities.
+##### An exact likelihood function and parameter distributions
+Explain the likelihood function for the system and give results of MCMC for success probabilities.

-##### Flow parameters calculation(lambdas) Stoichiometry
+##### Flow parameters calculation(lambdas)
+Stoichiometry
 considerations etc.

-##### A stochastic pi-calculus version of the basic model Difference
+##### A stochastic pi-calculus version of the basic model
+Difference
 with standard pi-calculus, quantitative semantics.

 ## Extended Petri Net model (control AMPK)
 Explain control mechanisms.
 Give references to literature Give the model and explain